 Do Your Research

 Once you have decided that is the avenue you wish to take.
-It’s important to work out than who you should work with, and do some serious research!
+It’s important to work out who you should work with, and do some serious research!

 Is that person the right fit for you?
 Or do you just want to work with them because they have a large following?